Repeat Prescriptions (11/05/22)

 We follow NHS guidelines by not taking any prescription requests over the telephone.

-Please be aware that your prescription does not transfer with you, you will need to book an appointment with a GP for these to be put on repeat if deemed appropriate.
+Please be aware that your prescription does not transfer with you, you will need to book a telephone consultation with a GP for these to be put on repeat if deemed appropriate.

 Register with SystmOnline